Her Story

 About Priya

-Priya Ganapathy, Ph.D., PMP, is a technology and business leader based in West Sacramento, California, with over 15 years of experience spanning defense, dual-use technologies, biomedical engineering, and autonomous systems.
-She currently serves in a senior role at UtopiaCompression Corporation, where she has progressed from senior research and development scientist into business development and strategic capture.
-Her work focuses on translating advanced research concepts into operational solutions for government and industry stakeholders, particularly in aerial and maritime surveillance, learning analytics, and autonomous sensing systems.
+Priya Ganapathy, Ph.D. is a technology and business leader based in West Sacramento, California, with more than 15 years of experience spanning defense, dual-use technologies, biomedical engineering, and autonomous systems.
+She currently serves in a senior leadership role at UtopiaCompression Corporation, where she has progressed from Senior Research and Development Scientist to leading business development and strategic capture initiatives.

 Her Interview